Contrast-Security-OSS/demo-nodegoat/README.md

 You can run NodeGoat within a Docker container.

 1. Place a `contrast_security.yaml` file into the application's root folder.
 1. Build the NodeGoat container image using `docker-compose build`.
-The Contrast agent is added automatically during the Docker build process.
+The Contrast v4 (Assess) agent is added automatically during the Docker build process.
 1. Run the container using `docker-compose up`, this will start a local mongodb container and the web server together.
 1. Browse the application at http://localhost:4000/NodeGoat/